anlsys/nrm-experiments/g5k/README.deploy.rst

 .. code-block:: console

-   $ ssh lux.g5k -N -L 8888:petitprince-14:8888
+   $ ssh gre.g5k -N -L 8888:dahu-32:8888

-Modify the URL given by Jupyter by replacing the domain/port with localhost and the chosen local port.
+Modify the URL given by Jupyter by replacing the domain/port with `localhost` and the chosen local port.
 Access this modified URL from the local web browser.